Skip to main content

 In contrast, I believe an American-style meat sauce is literally just that - a tomato-based sauce where the centre of attention is the meat.
 I don’t think there are really any rules to a meat sauce!

-My Bolognese sauce has most of the elements of the traditional recipe, but since I love tomatoes I’ll be adding much more!
+My hearty Bolognese sauce recipe has most of the elements of the traditional recipe, but since I love tomatoes I’ll be adding much more!
 I’ve also got in extra veggies here because I find they add a lot of body to the sauce that nicely complement the meat.
 Furthermore, I’ll be adding a little extra seasoning to make this Bolognese truly special!

 Are you curious to give this a try?
 Let’s get onto the recipe now then!